Blackfell/BlackfellShell/README.md

 ![BlackfellShell Demo Gif - Creating Listeners and Droppers](../assets/BSF-1.gif?raw=true)

- Once an agent is running, modules may be sent on the sly from Listener to Dropper down an encrypted link, loading extra functionality into the target.
+ Once an agent is running, modules may be sent on the fly from Listener to Dropper down an encrypted link, loading extra functionality into the target.

 ![BlackfellShell Demo Gif - Loading Modules](../assets/BSF-2.gif?raw=true)